 Any other information Ecology will need to evaluate the impacts from the potential new uses.

-Provide any relevant information that will assist in Ecology’s evaluation of the public interest; and
+Provide any relevant information that will assist in Ecology’s evaluation of the public interest, including how the mitigating rights transferred to the TWRP for instream flows will be protected from diversion by junior water right holders; and

 Describe the anticipated public benefits that will result from water bank development.